How to Take Perfect Photos for Tree Diagnosis

 • Wipe your camera lens to get the clearest image.

-• Stand 10–15 feet away to include the full height and width of the tree.
+• Include the full height and width of the tree.

 • Take the image during day light hours.

-Next, take a close-up photo of the trunk and root flare—the area where the trunk meets the ground.
+Next, take a close-up photo of the base and root flare—the area where the trunk meets the ground.
 This helps us detect issues like fungal growth, bark damage, pest infestations, or root girdling.

 Tips for the best trunk/root photo:

-• Look for cracks, oozing sap, or discoloration—these are important signs.
+• Make sure to include any cracks, oozing sap, or discoloration—these are important signs.

 A Leaf